duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 rails s
 ~~~

-# Angular and ng-token-auth from scratch with Yeoman
+## ng-token-auth from scratch with Yeoman

 When use signin, he get `access-token` in Response Header.
 Than he uses that
 `access-token` for next request (Request Header), and for it he gets new